Kathleen T. Kollman, M.A., M.F.A.

-- Master of Fine Arts, Fiction Writing, Seton Hill University; anticipated graduation date: June 2015
+- Master of Fine Arts, Writing Popular Fiction, Seton Hill University, 2015

-- Graduate Certificate, Instructional Design for Online Learning, Wright State University; anticipated completion date: May 2015
+- Graduate Certificate, Instructional Design for Online Learning, Wright State University, 2015

 - Graduate Certificate, Women’s Studies, Wright State University, 2013